tad/react-blog-client/README.md

 - visit http://localhost:8080 in your browser

 ## TODO:
+- Create sidebar modules more dynamically.
+Add unique key to each module
 - Clean up TEMPORARY content files - put in better location
 - Add PropTypes to components